ColumPaget/vpn_mgr/README.md

 The following url types are supported:

-ssh:      -  native ssh 'tunnel' vpn
+  * ssh:      -  native ssh 'tunnel' vpn
-pppssh:   -  ppp over ssh vpn
+  * pppssh:   -  ppp over ssh vpn
-wg:       -  wireguard vpn
+  * wg:       -  wireguard vpn
-ovpn:     -  openvpn vpn
+  * ovpn:     -  openvpn vpn
-ppptls:   -  ppp over tls/ssl vpn
+  * ppptls:   -  ppp over tls/ssl vpn
-pppssl:   -  ppp over tls/ssl vpn
+  * pppssl:   -  ppp over tls/ssl vpn

 SSH VPNS
 ========

 VPNs using openssh's native 'tunnel' system are supported.
 All that's needed at the server end is a 'tun' device to use.
 Unfortuantely this usually has to be setup and agreed in advance.

+As we will not usually be logging into the ssh server as root, so sshd cannot setup a fresh tun device.
+Thus one has to be set up in advance. e.g. with `ip tuntap add tun3 mode tun` and then, when we connect with vpn_mgr, we would have to give the argument `-rdev 3`.

-If we are logging into an ssh server as root, then we can specify 'any' as the remote '-rdev any'
+If we are logging into an ssh server as root, then we can specify 'any' as the remote `-rdev any` and sshd should set up or find a tun device it can use.